Autopush for RADIUS

 - Assign a test user to the configured app and enroll the test user in Okta Verify.

-In the Sign on tab for the app you created, scroll down to Advanced RADIUS Settings and click Edit.
+- Scroll down to Advanced RADIUS Settings and click Edit.

 - Check the boxes for both of the following items, as shown below.